nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_deploy/objects_deploy.md

     static IPs (2 IPs required)

-    Select two available IPs in your network (just ping a few IPs in your cluster\'s subnet to check if they are avaialable or use a port scanner to determine this)
+    Select two available IPs in your network (just ping a few IPs in your cluster's subnet to check if they are avaialable or use a port scanner to determine this)

     ![](images/buckets_03.png)